alialiusefi/gazzette.github.io/_posts/2023-10-27-integrating-with-spring-doc.md

 I started with fiddling with springfox and then realized that it doesn't work well with newer versions of spring boot, for example spring boot 3.
 It's github page has a lot of issues and the latest commit to master was 2020!
 Looks like its not maintained.

 On the other hand, springdoc had great documentation to start with https://springdoc.org/#Introduction and since our service is reactive and written in kotlin, they support that too!
-You can have multiple api docs at once and also acquire the doc by running a gradle task.
+You can have multiple api docs at once and also can acquire the doc by running a gradle task.